vic-ma/website/content/posts/2025-10-15-test-post/index.md

 So, picture this: You've just finished refactoring your test code.
 You add some finishing touches, do a final test run, look over the diff one last time...and everything seems good.
 So, you open up an MR and start working on other things.

 But then, the unthinkable happens---the CI pipeline fails!
 And apparently, it's due to a test failure?
 But you ran your tests locally, and everything worked just fine.
 (You run them again just to be sure, and yup, they still pass.)
-And what's more, it's only the Flatpak CI tests that fails.
+And what's more, it's only the Flatpak CI tests that failed.
 The *native* CI tests succeeded.

 So...what, then?
-How do you even begin debugging something like this, where the test failure only happens in a single CI job?
+What could be the cause of this?
+I mean, how do you even begin debugging a test failure that only happens in a particular CI job and nowhere else?
 Well, let's just try running the CI pipeline again and see what happens.
 Maybe the problem will go away.
-Hopefully the problem goes away.
+Hopefully, the problem goes away.

 ...